yash-sharma1/docs-site/docs/smart-chain/wallet/math.md

 ## Transfer BEP2E from BSC to BC

 One of the key innovations of a dual-chain architecture is that token issuer can manage its assets on both chains.
 They could bind BEP2 tokens and BEP2E tokens together.
-In Binance Chain Kongo Testnet, there are several pegged tokens:
+In Binance Chain Ganges Testnet, there are several pegged tokens:

 * Pegged BTC on [Binance Chain Testnet](https://explorer.binance.org/testnet/asset/BTC-E24) and  [Binance Smart Chain Testnet](https://explorer.binance.org/smart-testnet/address/0x4EfDF3235e9e6eD26221C18c4D7D2c3931544274/read_contract)
 * Pegged ETH on  [Binance Chain Testnet](